MALIGN: Explainable Static Raw-byte Based Malware Family Classification using Sequence Alignment

+We also evaluated the total training time for each method on the MLSEC dataset.
+From Table \ref{table:model runtime}, we can see that the training time is not vastly different from other methods.
+Here, we have included the time for alignment and feature extraction too.

-Ahmadi {et al.}~\cite{ahmadi2016novel} Feature-Fusion method has not been included in Table \ref{table:model runtime} because it was not run on the Mlsec dataset.
-But we can get an estimation of its running time on the Kaggle Microsoft dataset from the paper~\cite{ahmadi2016novel}.
-For example, it takes almost 17 hours 15 minutes to extract the 'REG' feature from all samples, and it extracts in total of 14 features.
+~\cite{ahmadi2016novel}'s Feature-Fusion method has not been included in Table \ref{table:model runtime} because for the MLSEC dataset, partial features (only features from byte code) were considered.
+But we can get an estimation of its running time on the Kaggle Microsoft dataset from the original paper~\citep{ahmadi2016novel}.
+For example, it takes almost 17 hours and 15 minutes to extract only the `REG' feature from all samples, and it has to extract 14 features in total.